christopher-hakkaart/nextflow/docs/workflow.md

     └── ...
 ```

-All files received by an output are published into the specified directory.
-Lists, maps, and tuples are recursively scanned for nested files.
-For example:
+Nextflow publishes all files received by an output into the specified directory.
+Nextflow recursively scans lists, maps, and tuples for nested files:

 ```nextflow
 workflow {